 Black Bass Capital of the World: Georgia

-These last few additional bass are all located in the southeast, and that is not a coincidence.
+The last few additional bass on this list are all located in the southeast, and that is not a coincidence.
 One of the most biodiverse spots in the world, these states are incredible for fishing, and Georgia is at the top.

 Known as the capital of black bass, Georgia is proud of its nickname.
 It hosts the Georgia Bass Slam, which encourages anglers to catch five different species throughout the state in a year.